You are here

 Visiting Scientist, CCAPS

-Alberto Fairén’s research focuses in the fields of Planetary Sciences and Astrobiology, with particular emphasis in the understanding of the early Mars environments.
+My research focuses on Planetary Sciences and Astrobiology, with particular emphasis in the understanding of the early Mars environments.

 INVOLVEMENT IN MISSIONS TO MARS: